landron/Problems/hackerrank/hackerrank.md

 ## hackerrank
-(keeping the highest postion, meaning I am not updating all the entries every time)
+(keeping the highest position, meaning I am not updating all the entries every time)

 ######Project Euler